 Most ADHD cases are found in children.
 While hyperactivity, impulsiveness, and inability to focus are all normal traits for children, children with ADHD suffer more extreme symptoms.
 It is also possible to be diagnosed with ADHD as an adult.

-The following are statistics on ADHD pertaining to age:1,3
+The following are statistics on ADHD pertaining to age:2,3

-- The median age of diagnosis in children is 6 years old.
-This means that 50% of children diagnosed with ADHD were diagnosed by the age of 6.
+- The median age of moderate diagnosis in children is 6 years old.

 - In 2001 to 2004, 8.7% of adolescents were diagnosed with ADHD (teens aged 13 to 18).